mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-jwt/_index.md

 ## Install the app on Mattermost

-Next, access your development Mattermost server at [http://localhost:8065](http://localhost:8065) and use the `/apps install http http://mattermost-apps-golang-jwt:8084/manifest.json` slash command to install the hello world app.
+Next, access your development Mattermost server at [http://localhost:8065](http://localhost:8065) and use the `/apps install http http://mattermost-apps-golang-jwt:8084/manifest.json` slash command to install the JWT app.
 Select `Agree to grant the app access to APIs and Locations`, enter the JWT secret (1234), and click `Submit` to finish the installation.

 ## Use the app